OpenStickCommunity/Hardware/RP2040 Advanced Breakout Board/README.md

 ## Summary

-The RP2040 Advanced Breakout Board is the official embedded embedded design for the GP2040-CE project.
+The RP2040 Advanced Breakout Board is the official embedded design for the GP2040-CE project.

 You can find a pre-compiled .UF2 firmware file for the RP2040 Advanced Breakout Board in the GP2040-CE release section under `GP2040-CE_0.X.X_RP2040AdvancedBreakoutBoard.uf2`.
 This configuration will be maintained as long as the project is active and the pinout will not change.
 Should there be another version of the board, it will be kept as a seperate hardware entry.

 The RP2040 Advanced Breakout Board is an embedded design based on the original Pico Fighting Board (https://github.com/FeralAI/PicoFightingBoard) by FeralAI.

 The RP2040 Advanced Breakout Board is an embedded SMD design with through hole components.
-It is not recommened to assemble these yoursulf unless you have a setup to do SMD assembly.
+It is not recommened to assemble these yourself unless you have a setup to do SMD assembly.

 With the RP2040 Advanced Breakout Board using an embedded RP2040 chip, we are able to access all of the additional GPIO pins that are not easily accessible on the standard Raspberry Pi Pico board.
 This allows us to have many more options on the board so that people can make truly unique and custom contollers.